Treats (album)

-Treats is the debut studio album by American noise pop duo Sleigh Bells, consisting of vocalist Alexis Krauss and producer/guitarist Derek Miller.
-It was released on May 24, 2010 by Mom+Pop and N.E.E.T.
+Treats is the debut studio album by the American noise pop duo Sleigh Bells, consisting of the vocalist Alexis Krauss and the producer-guitarist Derek Miller.
+It was released on May 24, 2010, by Mom+Pop and N.E.E.T.
 Recordings.
 The release was preceded by the April single "Tell 'Em" and featured the group's most popular track, the Funkadelic-sampling "Rill Rill".

 The album won the group critical acclaim.
-It drew attention for its loudly distorted sound and hybrid of genre elements, including pop hooks, the guitar riffs of punk and metal, and beats from hip hop and electro.
-It was named among the 10 best albums of the year by Slant, Paste, and Entertainment Weekly.
+It drew attention for its distorted sound and hybrid of genre elements, including pop hooks, the guitar riffs of punk and metal, and beats from hip hop and electro.
+It was named among the 10 best albums of the year by Slant, Paste and Entertainment Weekly.

 Background

 The two members of Sleigh Bells—Derek Miller (production/guitar) and Alexis Krauss (vocals)—both had previous experience performing and touring in a musical ensemble.
 From age 17 to 22, Miller was a guitarist in the metalcore band Poison the Well.
-Krauss meanwhile has a background in theater and television, and from age 12 to 16 she performed in the teen pop group RubyBlue.
-In March 2008, Miller moved to New York City expressly to find a female vocalist for some song demos he was working on, and after meeting Krauss the two began collaborating.
+Krauss had a background in theater and television, and from age 12 to 16 she performed in the teen pop group RubyBlue.
+In March 2008, Miller moved to New York City to find a female vocalist for some demos he was working on, and after meeting Krauss the two began collaborating.

-Miller's rough demos gained the attention of M.I.A. and Spike Jonze.
-Miller stated that the ensuing positive feedback and his "dream collaboration" working with M.I.A. in her studio on the album Maya (2010) gave him the confidence to do the Treats record without opting for a co-producer.
+Miller's demos gained the attention of M.I.A. and Spike Jonze.
+Miller stated that the ensuing positive feedback and his "dream collaboration" working with M.I.A. in her studio on the album Maya (2010) gave him the confidence to do the Treats record without a co-producer.
 Miller worked with M.I.A. on the track "Meds and Feds" in 2009, following which she signed the group to her label N.E.E.T.
 Recordings.
 Krauss said of M.I.A.: "It's really exciting to have her in our court and be able to work with her [...]
 It's the fact that she had interest in us literally before anyone else cared at all which definitely boosted our confidence."